cloudmesh/useful-introduction_to_cloud-2015/docs/source/class/git.rst

  $ git config --global user.email lovelace@gmail.com

 Once you have done so you should have a ``~/.gitconfig`` file.
-You can check that this file exists and that it containts the correct information::
+You can check that this file exists and that it contains the correct information::

  $ cat ~/.gitconfig